PrEP Quick Guide

 What are the most common side effects of oral PrEP medications?

 Toxicities are rare and typically do not require stopping oral PrEP; when they do occur, they usually resolve after medication discontinuation.
 TDF/FTC, for example, is associated with a small risk of kidney injury and bone mineral density loss, whereas TAF/FTC is associated with metabolic changes such as weight gain and increased triglyceride and cholesterol levels.
-For patients who have experienced toxicity attributed to oral PrEP use, consider reaching out to a local PrEP expert or the NCCC PrEPline to discuss further evaluation and management options.
+For individuals who have experienced toxicity attributed to oral PrEP use, consider reaching out to a local PrEP expert or the NCCC PrEPline to discuss further evaluation and management options.

 Can oral PrEP medications cause liver function test (LFT) abnormalities?

-Injection site reactions are the most commonly observed side effects: symptoms (pain/tenderness, swelling, redness/warmth) are typically mild to moderate, and decrease in severity over time.
-Symptoms can often be managed with supportive interventions such as over-the-counter analgesics and warm compresses.
-LA-CAB has also been associated with mild weight gain, the clinical significance of which is uncertain.
+Injection site reactions (ISRs) are the most commonly observed side effects: symptoms (pain/tenderness, swelling, redness/warmth) are typically mild to moderate, and decrease in severity over time.
+Symptoms can often be managed with supportive interventions such as over-the-counter analgesics and warm/cold compresses.
+LA-CAB has also been associated with mild weight gain, the clinical significance of which is uncertain.Development of nodules is a particular ISR noted with subcutaneous LEN.
+They tend to diminish in size during the initial dosing interval and become less noticeable with subsequent dosing cycles.
+Icing injection sites before and after medication administration may mitigate discomfort associated with LEN administration.
+Alternative injection sites (e.g., thigh) may be considered.

-While very uncommon, LA-CAB may cause hypersensitivity reactions including severe rash or rash with systemic symptoms, hepatotoxicity, and depression.
+While very uncommon, LA-CAB may cause hypersensitivity reactions including severe rash or rash with systemic symptoms, hepatotoxicity, and depressed mood.
 LA-CAB should be discontinued immediately if a hypersensitivity reaction occurs.
-In cases of suspected hepatoxicity or depression, close clinical monitoring is recommended and decisions regarding medication continuation should be individualized.
+In cases of suspected hepatoxicity or significant mood changes, close monitoring is recommended and decisions regarding medication continuation should be individualized.Inadvertent injection of LEN into dermal tissue has resulted in severe injection site reactions, including necrosis and ulcers.
+Proper injection technique targets subcutaneous tissue.

-HBV, HCV, and other Sexually Transmitted Infections
+HBV, HCV, and Other Sexually Transmitted Infections

 Chronic HBV infection is not a contraindication to oral daily or injectable PrEP.
 However, because TDF/FTC and TAF/FTC both have anti-HBV activity, people taking these medications who stop them have a small risk of experiencing a hepatitis flare—including a rare risk of fulminant hepatic failure.
 Patients with chronic HBV should be counseled to avoid oral PrEP discontinuation without first speaking with their provider and developing a plan for ongoing clinical and laboratory monitoring after medication discontinuation.
-On-demand PrEP (i.e., 2-1-1 dosing with TDF/FTC) is not recommended for persons with chronic HBV infection.
-For people receiving LA-CAB who have chronic HBV infection, evaluation for HBV treatment eligibility and monitoring is recommended.
+Event-driven oral PrEP (i.e., 2-1-1 dosing with TDF/FTC) is not recommended for persons with chronic HBV infection.
+For people receiving LA-CAB or LEN who have chronic HBV infection, evaluation for HBV treatment eligibility and monitoring is recommended.

 Does PrEP prevent HBV infection?